Download Necessary Packages¶

 import sys !pip install numpy !pip install pandas !pip install scikit-learn

 The first step is to download out train test data.
-We will be training a model on the train data and make predictions on test data.
+We will be training a classifier on the train data and make predictions on test data.
 We submit our predictions

-import pandas as pd import numpy as np from sklearn.model_selection import train_test_split from sklearn.linear_model import LogisticRegression from sklearn.neural_network import MLPClassifier from sklearn.svm import SVC from sklearn.metrics import f1_score,precision_score,recall_score,accuracy_score
+import pandas as pd import numpy as np from sklearn.model_selection import train_test_split from sklearn.linear_model import LogisticRegression from sklearn.neural_network import MLPClassifier from sklearn.svm import SVC from sklearn.metrics import f1_score,precision_score,recall_score,accuracy_score,log_loss

 all_data_path = "data/train.csv" #path where data is stored

-all_data = pd.read_csv(all_data_path,header=None) #load data in dataframe using pandas
+all_data = pd.read_csv(all_data_path) #load data in dataframe using pandas

 Visualize the data 👀¶